 - Once migration is complete, configure Office365 users to access Office365 Public Folders.
 Refer to How to configure Office365 users to access Office365 Public Folders?

 - This guide should be followed if the total size of the Source Public Folders is less than 20GB.
 If the public folders on the source are larger than 20GB, refer to Public Folder Migration Guide From On-Premises Exchange 2007+ to Office 365 > 20GB Hybrid mode.

-- Complete each step in order.
+- Complete each step in the order listed.
 If additional instructions are required, a link to a corresponding KB article is provided.

 Prepare Source Environment

 Prepare Destination Environment

 - Configure the admin account, being used for migration, to look at Office 365 folders by default, while all other Office 365 users look at On-Premises Public Folders (this is required for migration).
 Refer to How do I enable Office 365 users to access legacy on-premises Public Folders?